viamrobotics/docs/docs/tutorials/services/accessing-and-moving-robot-arm.md

 The following instructions show you how to interact with an [arm component](/components/arm/), help you understand how an arm describes its state, and assist you in issuing movement commands to your robotic arm.

 {{< alert title="Note" color="note" >}}
-Code examples in this tutorial use a [UFACTORY xArm 6](https://www.ufactory.cc/product-page/ufactory-xarm-6), but you can use any arm model.
+Code examples in this tutorial use a [UFACTORY xArm 6](https://www.ufactory.cc/product-page/ufactory-xarm-6), but you can use any [arm model](/components/arm/).
+The [full tutorial code](#full-tutorial-code) is available at the end of this page.
 {{< /alert >}}

 <div class="td-max-width-on-larger-screens">